 - Role-playing: professionals and patients facing clinical alerts and notifications.

-- Co-design workshop: selecting the best proposal based on real clinical challenges.
+- Co-design workshop: selection of the best proposal based on real clinical challenges.

-- Presentation of the final project with critical and group assessment.
+- Final project presentation with critical and group evaluation.

 The course is structured in participatory lectures, guided case-solving, workshops, debates, group practices, clinical visits and a final cooperative project.
 Students will develop competencies through active methodologies, project-based learning and gamified activities.